-Much of the discussion surrounding Big Little Lies has been about its central mystery: who was killed (and who's behind it) in the murder hovering over its immaculate, highbrow community.
+Much of the discussion surrounding Big Little Lies has been about its central mystery: who was killed (and who's behind it) in the murder hanging over its highbrow community.
 But readers of the book it's based on will already know those answers, and those who don't needn't look any further than a Google search to find them.
-Big Little Lies knows this, and it does well to flesh out its splashy melodrama with universal struggles: loneliness, parenting, even hyper-relevant issues like sexual assault and domestic abuse.
+Big Little Lies knows this, and it does well to flesh out its splashy melodrama with universal struggles: loneliness, parenting, and hyper-relevant issues like sexual assault and domestic abuse.
 In fact, it does it so well that Big Little Lies isn't really about the murder; it's about the women.

 At surface level, their world may seem privileged and frivolous, and in many ways, it is.
 But these aren't the usual gossipy, status-conscious elites that have come to comprise shows like the wildly popular Desperate Housewives.
-Sure, they live in idyllic, oceanside mansions, drive luxury cars, and engage in petty power plays over children's birthday parties, but behind all that soapy excess are real women, imperfect women.
+Sure, they live in idyllic, oceanside mansions, drive luxury cars, and engage in petty power plays over children's birthday parties, but behind all that soapy excess are real and imperfect women.
 They get jealous.
 They have affairs.
 They bury themselves in denial.
 They even break their heels.
 They're human, and Big Little Lies makes no apologies for it.

 That's actually the reason Witherspoon signed on to the project in the first place.
 "For 25 years, I've been the only woman on set," she told The Hollywood Reporter in January.
 "We have to start seeing women how they actually are on film.
 We need to see real women's experience — whether that involves domestic violence, sexual assault, romance, infidelity, or divorce.
 We as human beings learn from art."